oci-pronghorn/FogLight/README.md

 ## Importing the Maven project in Eclipse
 Select File -> Import

-Click on "Exisiting Maven Projects" under Maven, then click "Next"

-Click "Browse" and select the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.
+Click on "Exisiting Maven Projects" under Maven, then click "Next" Click "Browse" and select the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.
 Click "finish"

 ## Importing the Maven project in NetBeans
 Select File -> Open Project
 Browse to the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.
 Click "Open Project"
 Note: In Netbeans, instead of typing ```mvn install```, you can also build your project by clicking "Build".

+## Importing the Maven project in IntelliJ
+#### With default settings
+Select File -> Open.
+    Browse to the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.
+    Click "OK"
+    The import will be performed automatically.
+#### With New Project wizard and custom settings
+Select File -> New
+    Click on "Project from Existing Sources".
+    Browse and select the direcectory (file) under your project that contains the "src" folder as well as a "pom.xml", click "OK".
+    If prompted, on the first page of the Import Project wizard, select Maven, then click "Next".
+    Specify the project root directy